Saints. It hurt.

 “Prince?”
 Maria jumped down from the bed and came to a stand right in front of him.
 She was tall and had to stoop to peer into his face.
 He could see all the flecks of green in her irises now.
 They looked almost inhuman.
 “I’ve never seen a prince before—wait a moment.
 You are the boy!
 From that night!
 The grumpy, short one!”

 “I—what?”
 Olive recoiled before he glowered.
-“I don’t want to be talked down by someone who—”
+“I don’t want to be talked down to by someone who—”

 “Who said anything about talking down to?”